Skip to content

 Algorithms

-OneSparse leverages the SuiteSparse GraphBLAS library and the LAGraph suite of graph algorithms and integrates them with Postgres.
-Using SuiteSparse's state of the art Sparse Linear Algebra Just-In-Time (JIT) compiled kernels, OneSparse can leverage CPUs, GPUs, and any future architectures without you having to re-target your code.
+OneSparse leverages the SuiteSparse GraphBLAS library and the LAGraph suite of graph algorithms, integrating them seamlessly with PostgreSQL.
+Using SuiteSparse's state-of-the-art Sparse Linear Algebra Just-In-Time (JIT) compiled kernels, OneSparse can leverage CPUs, GPUs, and future architectures without requiring you to re-target your code.

-The algorithms shown here come from the LAGraph library, they are already complete and well tested implementations of common graph algorithms.
-The algorithms shown here are just the beginning, there are many more to come, including versions that leverage CUDA GPUs.
+The algorithms shown here come from the LAGraph library.
+They are complete and well-tested implementations of common graph algorithms.
+The algorithms shown here are just the beginning; there are many more to come, including versions that leverage CUDA GPUs.

 Example Graphs

-To show off the algorithms we will need some sample graphs.
+To demonstrate the algorithms, we need some sample graphs.
 There are multiple ways to construct graphs in OneSparse.

 From a Matrix Market file